Clyde0513/large-scale-data-mining/Readme.md

 Even when problem setup and multi-step reasoning are correct, the base model slips on simple arithmetic (e.g., `16 + 8 + 4 + 2 = 20`, `12 × 5 = 10`).
 After SFT, some of these errors are reduced and wrong answers move closer to correct values, but arithmetic noise persists in a non-trivial fraction of cases.

 **2. Multi-Step Planning Drift**
-The base model often sets up Step 1 correctly but drifts in later steps — applying the wrong operation, forgetting intermediate variables, or reusing them incorrectly.
+The base model often sets up Step 1 correctly but drifts in later steps, applying the wrong operation, forgetting intermediate variables, or reusing them incorrectly.
 LoRA SFT substantially improves reasoning structure, but the model still occasionally skips justifying the last computation step.

 **3. Problem Comprehension**
 The model generally parses questions correctly (identifies entities, target quantity, relevant numbers).
 SFT reduces comprehension errors further.
 However, when a misunderstanding occurs (usually in more complex phrasing), the entire reasoning chain is wrong from the start.